 Explanation of pictures:

 The record picture is from a 45 rpm issued about 1978 and now in my possession.
 The song is a remake of "As long as I live," orginally recorded by Roy Acuff.
 The flip side of the record is a tribute to Burry Miller, longtime police chief of Gretna, Louisiana.

 The picture of Stoney as a young man wearing the black hat belonged to his half-sister, Lola Burton Sanders.
 It was probably taken in the late 1940s.

 The other picture of Stoney as a young man was contributed by his grandson, Jeremy Carlisle.

 The posted photograph of Stoney Carlisle singing at the opening ceremonies of the Danna Student Union Center at Loyola University in New Orleans in April 1964 is from the Loyola Maroon student newspaper.
-Information about use or reproduction and copyright restrictions of this image can be found at the Web site of the digital archives collection of the Loyola University Libraries.
+For information about permission to use or reproduce this photo elsewhere consult the Web site of the digital archives collection of the Loyola University Libraries.

 Stonewall Jackson Carlisle (1878 - 1964)